javirodriguezzz/blog/content/posts/first-post.md

 ---
-title: "Shodan Browser"
+title: "Search automation in Shodan"
 date: 2022-03-24T20:03:28+02:00
 draft: false
 ---
+{{< justify-text >}}

-# Shodan-Browser :male_detective:
+# ¿What is *Shodan*? :male_detective:

+[Shodan](https://www.shodan.io/) is a search engine which uses a database of billions of publicly available IP addresses from a large number of systems, specially IoT devices.
+It can find anything that connects directly to te internet and if its devices aren't protected, so can tell everything people with bad intentions need to know to break into your network.

-Python script to search queries on Shodan.
+In this case, a Python script was developed to perform search automation of desired queries on Shodan.
 It gives a detailed inform of each result in the search, including vulnerabilities and exploits.
+It can be found in the [following GitHub repo](https://github.com/javirodriguezzz/Shodan-Browser).

 ### Files
 - **main.py**